Admission to BSN Program

 - Nursing 2260

 (Only two of the pre-requisite courses listed above may be in progress at the time applications are reviewed by the committee)

 - A minimum grade point average of 3.0 on a 4.0 point scale at UTC

-- Interview a BSN or higher Registered Nurse and answer the reflective essay questions which are now part of the online application..
+- Interview a BSN Registered Nurse and answer the reflective essay questions which are now part of the online application..

 - Physical and emotional characteristics appropriate for nursing practice as stated in the Core Performance Standards in the School of Nursing.

 Acceptance of transfer and substitute credits in nursing to meet requirements of the curriculum will be determined by the school.
 A student who transfers into the nursing program at UTC will be required to repeat any nursing or other required courses which are not considered comparable to the UTC curriculum or in which the grade earned is lower than a C. Transfer students must meet the same standards as other students in the program.

 Candidates will receive written notification of their admission status by email.
-Candidates who are accepted for admission must complete a background check and drug screening before being fully admitted.
+Candidates who are accepted for admission must complete a criminal background check and drug screening before being fully admitted.
 Individuals who are not accepted for a given class, and who desire to be considered for the next class must reapply.

 Admission to the Nursing major is limited.
 Admission to the University does not guarantee acceptance to the nursing major.
 The faculty in the School of Nursing reserve the right to make exceptions to the admission requirements.